Voronenko/traefik2-compose-template/Readme.md

       - "--certificatesresolvers.letsencrypt.acme.storage=/letsencrypt/acme.json"
 ```

-Althouth I recommend at least for host serving as branch deploys preview, pregenerate wild card certificate.
+However, I recommend at least for host serving as branch deploys preview, pregenerate wild card certificate.
-It is quite useless to generate new certificate per very new branch deployed (branchname.preview.voronenko.net)
+It is quite useless to generate new certificate per every new branch deployed (branchname.preview.voronenko.net)

-For services exposed through traefik, requiring automatic certificate from letsencrypt, you would need instruct traefik
+For services exposed through traefik, requiring automatic certificate from letsencrypt, you would need to instruct traefik to use letsencrypt for that service.
-to use letsencrypt.

 ```yaml
 labels:
       - traefik.http.routers.whoami.tls.certresolver=letsencrypt
 ```

-Full example for service exposed:
+Full example for the service exposed:

 ```yaml